silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/05_Extending/01_Extensions.md

 # Extensions and DataExtensions

-An [api:Extension] allows for adding additional functionality to a [api:Object] or modifying existing functionality without the hassle of creating a subclass.
+An [api:SilverStripe\Core\Extension] allows for adding additional functionality to a [api:Object] or modifying existing functionality without the hassle of creating a subclass.
 Developers can add Extensions to any [api:Object] subclass within core, modules or even their own code to make it more reusable.

-Extensions are defined as subclasses of either [api:DataExtension] for extending a [api:DataObject] subclass or the [api:Extension] class for non DataObject subclasses (such as [api:Controllers])
+Extensions are defined as subclasses of either [api:SilverStripe\ORM\DataExtension] for extending a [api:SilverStripe\ORM\DataObject] subclass or the [api:Extension] class for non DataObject subclasses (such as [api:SilverStripe\Control\Controller])

 <div class="info" markdown="1">
 For performance reasons a few classes are excluded from receiving extensions, including `Object`, `ViewableData`